Upcycling: Clothes

 Designers have begun to use both industrial textile waste and existing clothing like as the base material for creating new fashions.
 Upcycling has been known to use either pre-consumer or post-consumer waste or possibly a combination of the two.
 Pre-consumer waste is made while in the factory, such as fabric remnants left over from cutting out patterns.
-Post-consumer waste refers to the finished product when it’s no longer useful to the owner, such as donated clothes.
-Textile upcycling has an official certification process called UPMADE®.
+Post-consumer waste refers to the finished product when it's no longer useful to the owner, such as donated clothes.
+Textile upcycling has an official certification process called UPMADE.
 Fashion designers such as Ksenia Schnaider and Reet Aus have applied upcycling philosophy by designing entire collections from scraps.

+With the rising popularity of upcycling, several lawsuits have been filed by luxury trademark owners against parties that sell upcycled versions of their products featuring logos or other protected trademarks.
+In February 2021, Chanel filed a lawsuit for trademark infringement and unfair competition against Shiver + Duke, a jewelry company that repurposed authentic Chanel buttons without Chanel's knowledge or consent.
+The lawsuit alleged that Shiver + Duke's use of the buttons created customer confusion and was a materially different use from the original intended use.
+Similarly, Louis Vuitton accused Sandra Ling Designs, Inc. (SLD) for creating and selling apparel, handbags, and accessories made from authentic pre-owned Louis Vuitton goods.
+Louis Vuitton argued that the modified products failed to meet their quality standards and consumers would likely mistakenly believe that the items originated from the luxury brand.
+SLD argued that disclaimers were present on each upcycled product to prevent confusion.
+Ultimately, the parties reached a settlement, with SLD agreeing to pay a fine and withdraw all counterclaims.

 Often, people practice linear economy where they are content to buy, use, then throw away.
 This system contributes to millions of kilos of textile waste being thrown away.
-While most textiles produced are recyclable, around 85% end-up in landfills in the USA alone.
+While most textiles produced are recyclable, around 85% end up in landfills in the US alone.
 To live a sustainable life, clothing options opposite to the "throw away" attitude encouraged by fast fashion are needed.
 Upcycling can help with this, as it puts into practice a more circular economy model.
 A Circular Economy is where resources are used for as long as possible, getting the most value out of them while in use, then restored and repurposed when their use is over.
 Popularized by McDonough and Braungart, this has also been known as the cradle-to-cradle principle.
 This principle states a product should be designed either to have multiple life cycles or be biodegradable.